optd-dl/lhttpc-plus/README.md

 It contains load-balancing mechanisms described in http://ferd.ca/rtb-where-erlang-blooms.html.
 It is not meant for general purpose use.

-Plus:
- Increased more OTP service for getting worker process.
+Plus: In order to get bigger TPS under large concurrent Increased more OTP service for getting worker process.
 * RANDOM_SIZE: define OTP server number.